WordPress/WordPress-Documentation-Style-Guide/docs/4-punctuation/hyphens.md

 [warning] Not Recommended: The high capacity website hosting is impressive. [/warning]
 [tip] Recommended: The high-capacity website hosting is impressive. [/tip]

-Hyphenate two or more words if one of the words is a past or present participle (a verb ending in *-ing* or *-ed* being used as an adjective or noun).
+Hyphenate two or more words that precede and modify the noun:
+- If one of the words is a past or present participle (a verb ending in *-ing* or *-ed* being used as an adjective or noun).
  **Examples**

  - well-formatted text
-- seat-gripping book
+ - mind-stimulating blog
  - left-aligned paragraph

+- If the compound modifier is a number or a single letter with a noun or participle.
+ **Examples**

+ - three-pronged approach
+ - Cartesian x-axis
+ - 4-sided quadrilateral

 ## Compound words